-DBS is Ireland's largest private third level institution with more than 9,000 registered students in a diverse range of Film, Psychology Business, Law and Arts courses at undergraduate and postgraduate level.
-DBS Study Abroad students are registered as DBS students and have full access to all the facilities and services of DBS including library, IT, cafeteria and student services.
+The lecturers of Dublin Business School are excited to work with you in 2023.
+DBS is Ireland's largest private third level institution with more than 9,000 registered students in a diverse range of Film, Psychology, Business, Law and Arts courses at undergraduate and post-graduate level.